ritaban06/ignite-new/README.md

 - Verify Google Client ID in both backend and frontend `.env`
 - Check authorized origins in Google Cloud Console
 - Ensure Google+ API is enabled

+**Android Build Issues:**
+- Ensure Android Studio is installed and configured
+- Verify Capacitor dependencies are installed

 ### Development Tips
 - Use `pnpm dev:all` for concurrent development